ma-compbio/scGHOST/README.md

 scGHOST can use up to 40 GB of memory for a single-cell dataset of 4,238 cells.
 Considering operating system overhead, we recommend running scGHOST on a machine with at least 64 GB of memory to avoid poor performance or out-of-memory errors at runtime.

 scGHOST was developed on a system with a 12-core 12th generation Intel CPU, an Nvidia RTX 3090 GPU with 24GB of VRAM, and 64GB of system memory.
 With GPU caching enabled, scGHOST uses a maximum of 15 GB of VRAM on the PFC dataset.
-With GPU caching disabled, VRAM becomes less of a limiting factor and scGHOST should run on any CUDA-capable GPU.
+With GPU caching disabled, VRAM becomes less of a limiting factor and scGHOST should run on any CUDA-capable GPU with at least 4 GB of VRAM.

 ## Usage